 SEM, or search engine marketing, typically costs money since it relies on paid advertising.
 SEO, or search engine optimization, focuses on organic or “free” traffic from search engines.
 SEM can drive traffic quickly, while SEO takes time to influence your rankings and traffic.

 With SEM, you have more control over where your ads appear and can make changes quickly based on metrics.
 SEO, on the other hand, depends on search engines determining your rankings, so changes take longer.
-SEM also gives you flexibility to target different keywords, locations, devices, and audiences.
+SEM also gives you the flexibility to target different keywords, locations, devices, and audiences.
 SEO is limited to optimizing for keywords and topics relevant to your site.

 Traffic from SEM may lead to lower conversion rates since people are clicking ads rather than natural search results.
-SEO generates higher quality traffic from people actively searching for your content or products.
+SEO generates higher-quality traffic from people actively searching for your content or products.
 However, SEM does allow you to optimize your ads to attract more qualified clicks over time.

 SEO aims for long-term success by building your authority and rankings in search engines.
 The effects of SEM campaigns disappear as soon as you stop paying for ads.
 For the biggest impact, use SEO as a foundational strategy and supplement with SEM for short-term gains or to test new keywords and content.